 We can’t wait for you to join either!
-Our interns will start on Monday 12th July 2021, and our graduates will start on Monday 13th September 2021!
+Our graduates will start on Monday 12th September 2022

 Salary payments go in on the 26th of the month.
 We’ll let you know the exact date before you start.
-Your welcome aboard bonus will be paid on this date too (month two for interns).
+Your welcome aboard bonus will be paid on this date too.